sunchimes/phosphorescent/README.md

 `$ git submodule update --remote`

 Whenever there are changes to the libraries (whether from pulling from git or manually editing the libraries) they will need to be rebuilt.
 This can be done by either running `./ci/build_libs.sh` or entering the directory of the library with changes and running `make`.

+## 🔆 Support our Project

+[Support our work](https://opencollective.com/diy-synth-collective) by backing, sponsoring, or contributing a one-time donation on our OpenCollective!

+Made with love with the [DIY Synth Collective](https://diysynthcollective.mmm.page/) <3